-Another project done, another huge collection of things learned.
-You should be starting to get into the swing of things by now, but don't let yourself become immune to your success.
-In this tutorial alone you've learned about
+That’s another project done, and another huge collection of things learned.
+You should be starting to get into the swing of things by now, but don't let yourself become immune to your achievements.

 UIProgressView, KVO and more, so you should be proud of your fantastic accomplishments!

-Once you have completed project 5, you might like to return here to add in the option to load the list of websites from a file, rather than having them hard-coded in an array.
+Tip: Once you have completed project 5, you might like to return here to add in the option to load the list of websites from a file, rather than having them hard-coded in an array.

 Paul Hudson is the creator of Hacking with Swift, the most comprehensive series of Swift books in the world.
-He's also the editor of Swift Developer News, the maintainer of the Swift Knowledge Base, and Mario Kart world champion.
-OK, so that last part isn't true.
+He's also the editor of Swift Developer News, the maintainer of the Swift Knowledge Base, and a speaker at Swift events around the world.
 If you're curious you can learn more here.